MatteoOrganek/RoeStack/README.md

+##### RoeStack
+A web app for Computing students to help each other with projects, connecting people with the same or similar modules via Reddit-like communities, all while finding useful student contacts (such as student or programme representatives and mentors through RoeBuddies).
+The main objective for this project focuses on aiding students and all the university staff by sharing guidance (while avoiding academic misconduct) and explaining difficult or interesting topics.

+#### Setup

+Below you can find the step-by-step procedure for installing and running a local dockerized web server for the webapp.

 ### Set-up the web application:

-* Make sure that you don't have any other containers running usind docker ps
+* Make sure that you don't have any other containers running using docker
 * run ```docker-compose up --build```

 #### Visit phphmyadmin at: